Convex Programming Based Spectral Clustering: Preliminaries

-The conductance problems is theoretically intractable.
-It is NP-hard even if $k=2$.
-Approximation algorithms exist for $k=2$, and in particular, the SDP based algorithm of Arora et al.\ in \cite{Aro09} achieves an $O(\sqrt{\log n})$-approximation ratio.
-Cheeger inequality bounds $\rho_G(2)$ by using the second smallest eigenvalue $\lambda_2$ of the normalized Laplacian $\LC$ of $G$.
-It states that $\lambda_2 / 2 \le \rho_G(2) \le \sqrt{2 \lambda_2}$ holds.
+Finding an optimal $k$-way partition of $G$ is intractable; it is known to be NP-hard even if $k=2$; see \cite{Mat90}.
+There are approximation algorithms for $k=2$, and in particular, the SDP-based algorithm of Arora et al.\ in \cite{Aro09} achieves an $O(\sqrt{\log n})$-approximation ratio.
+Cheeger inequality bounds $\phi_2(G)$ by using the second smallest eigenvalue $\lambda_2$ of the normalized Laplacian $\LC$ of $G$.
 The bound was improved by Kwok et al.\ \cite{Kwo13}.
-Regarding the general case, Lee et al.\ in \cite{Lee12} developed a higher-order Cheeger inequality.
-It gives a bound on $\rho_G(k)$ by using the $k$th smallest eigenvalue $\lambda_k$ of $\LC$.
+Regarding the general case, Lee et al.\ \cite{Lee12} developed a higher-order Cheeger inequality.
+It bounds $\phi_k(G)$ by using the $k$th smallest eigenvalue $\lambda_k$ of $\LC$.